Huitsi/ParallelOverhead/README.txt

 WARNING: This game features rapidly changing colors.

-Parallel Overhead is an endless runner game, where you take control of the ships Truth and Beauty on a groundbreaking trip through hyperspace.
+Parallel Overhead is an endless runner game where you take control of the ships Truth and Beauty on a groundbreaking trip through hyperspace.
 A stable hyperspace tunnel is finally being achieved with two ships locked to the opposite walls of the tunnel.
 Well, almost stable...